 - New: building absent before, present after

 Because the three heads are independent, a single pixel can carry more than one label at once.
-Replacement sites — demolished and rebuilt on the same footprint — are represented as exactly that: demolished and new active simultaneously.
-No model surgery, no post-processing heuristics.
-The architecture supports the case natively.
+Replacement sites that were demolished and rebuilt on the same footprint are represented as exactly that: demolished and new active simultaneously.
+The architecture supports the case natively without requiring any post-processing heuristics.

 Architecture